 Phiên bản PDF của đơn đăng ký có thể điền duy nhất là phiên bản tiếng Anh.
 Liên hệ với chúng tôi tại email@example.com để được hỗ trợ.

-The purpose of the City of Mukilteo Community Support Grants is to support projects that promote community-based organizations within the City.
-Funding is awarded to groups who promote economic development with special events and other activities that enhance the general well being of the community.
+Generally, the pool for Community Support Grants is $10,000 per year.
+However, for Fiscal Years 2024 and 2025, there will be $50,000 available for each year.
+The objective of the City of Mukilteo Community Support Grants is to support projects that improve the quality of life for Mukilteo Residents.
+Funding is awarded to groups who promote special events and other activities that enhance the general well-being of the community.

-Eligibility of projects is defined broadly to encourage wide participation and innovative proposals.
-The City of Mukilteo’s Executive Department administers this program on behalf of the City.
+Eligible projects are defined broadly to encourage wide participation and innovative proposals.
+The City of Mukilteo’s Executive Department administers this program on behalf of the City after projects have been approved by the Mukilteo City Council.
 Please call 425.263.8018 or email firstname.lastname@example.org for assistance.

 - Council’s approval of the projects, and